Telular/mach2-coretech-integration-apis/README.md

 ### TankLink Notifier API Net

-This is a .Net framework based web application that provides the REST interface for Tank Utility's corporation to POST tank readings and tank configuration changes to one of two REST API methods.
+This is a .Net framework based web application that provides the REST interface for Tank Utility corporation to POST tank readings and tank configuration changes to one of two REST API methods.

 ### Tank Utility API
 API to communicate with the Tank Utility Corporation tank monitoring system.
 The REST API allows for setting tank configuration data and retrieving tank configuration and readings data.